 Health benefits of Iodine

-For these reasons, the World Health Organization (WHO) and the United Nations Children’s Fund (UNICEF) recommend a daily iodine intake for pregnant and lactating women of 250 mcg (1,2).
+For these reasons, the World Health Organization and the UNICEF recommend a daily iodine intake for pregnant and lactating women of 250 mcg (1,2).

-Adults are also vulnerable to iodine deficiency, as a deficiency can cause (2):
+Adults are also vulnerable to iodine deficiency.
+Iodine deficiency may cause (2):

 - impaired mental function,